cran/Twitmo/README.md

 install.packages("Twitmo")
 ```

-You can install `Twitmo` from GitHub with:
+You can install `Twitmo` from Github with:

 Before you install from Github make sure you have Rtools for
 [Windows](https://cran.r-project.org/bin/windows/Rtools/ "Rtools for Windows (CRAN)")